Vedantp53/Keyword_Research/README.md

     $ python serps_get.py

 The script will request the API to check for available results, then download the data for each done task and repeat while there are available results.
 /!\ Be aware that if for any reason your script stops, the data will be lost.
-In another words, results are saved when there is no more data to grab.
+In nother words, results are saved when there is no more data to grab.

 Available options:
 - `config`: configuration file to use (default: `config.ini`)